wdawson/okta.github.io/_source/_standards/OIDC/index.md

 Okta provides two types of authorization servers:

 * The Okta Authorization Server requires no configuration, and supports SSO use cases.
 * The Custom Authorization Server is configurable.
-It supports the use of OpenID Connect with Okta&#8217;s API Access Management, an Okta feature that helps you secure access to your API.
+It supports the use of OpenID Connect with Okta's API Access Management, an Okta feature that helps you secure access to your API.

 ## Dynamic Client Registration

-Okta provides [dynamic client registration](/docs/api/resources/oauth-clients), operations to register and manage client applications for use with Okta&#8217;s OAuth 2.0 and OpenID Connect endpoints.
+Okta provides [dynamic client registration](/docs/api/resources/oauth-clients), operations to register and manage client applications for use with Okta's OAuth 2.0 and OpenID Connect endpoints.
 You can also perform these operations in the [Apps API](/docs/api/resources/apps).

 ## Claims